-Nonoperating items decreased in 2019 by \$11.2 million, or 42.8%.
+Nonoperating items increased in 2020 by \$81.9 million, or 546.4%.
 Included in this category are investment performance and fair value changes on investments, which can vary significantly from year to year, and interest expense.
+Investment income increased by \$41.9 million.
+During fiscal year 2020, there were unrealized gains of \$43.9 million from financial market performance, coupled with interest income and realized gains of \$31.7 million.
+Realized gains and interest earned on investments decreased by \$2.4 million.
+The increase in federal and state appropriations was due to the receipt of \$81.2 million in Provider Relief Funds as part of the CARES Act (see "COVID-19" Pandemic").
+Management is aware that the Provider Relief Funds are subject to audit, and certain amounts could be at risk of being paid back in the future.
+Management recognized only \$61.2 million as nonoperating revenue in the year ended September 30, 2020 with a liability recorded in the consolidated basic statement of net position as of September 30, 2020 for the remaining \$20 million for amounts at risk for potential payback based on the eligibility criteria published by the United States of America ("U.S.") Department of Health and Human Services ("HHS") as of September 30, 2020.
+Interest expense increased by \$7.0 million, largely due to interest incurred for the issuance of additional debt of \$154.0 million in fiscal year 2020.
+In 2019, nonoperating items decreased by \$11.2 million, or 42.8%.
+Included in this category are investment performance and fair value changes on investments, which can vary significantly from year to year, and interest expense.
 Investment income decreased by \$8.8 million.
 During fiscal year 2019, there were unrealized losses of \$0.3 million from financial market performance, coupled with interest income and realized gains of \$34.1 million.
 Realized gains and interest earned on investments increased by \$12.2 million.
 Interest expense increased by \$1.6 million, largely due to interest incurred for the issuance of additional debt of \$150 million included in the 2019 Series A and B Bonds.
-In 2018, nonoperating items decreased by \$52.9 million, or 66.9%.
-Included in this category are investment performance and fair value changes on investments, which can vary significantly from year to year, and interest expense.
-Investment income decreased by \$45.0 million.
-During fiscal year 2018, there were unrealized gains of \$20.6 million from financial market performance, coupled with interest income and realized gains of \$21.9 million.
-Realized gains and interest earned on investments decreased by \$18.3 million.
-Interest expense decreased by \$0.4 million, largely due to more favorable rates obtained through financing.

-The System's net position, as of the fiscal year ended September 30, 2019, increased by \$117.2 million, resulting in a profit margin of 5.9%.
-In 2018, the increase in net position over the previous year was approximately \$101.0 million, resulting in a profit margin of 5.6%.
+The System's net position, as of the fiscal year ended September 30, 2020, increased by \$129.0 million, resulting in a profit margin of 6.3%.
+In 2019, the increase in net position over the previous year was approximately \$117.2 million, resulting in a profit margin of 5.9%.